Android 12 Beta Problems: 5 Things to Know

 What’s Next

-Google says the next big update for the Android 12 beta will come in June.
-Android 12 beta 2 and Android beta 3 will arrive in June/July.
+Google says the next big update for the Android 12 beta, Android 12 beta 3 will come in June or July.
+It hasn’t provided a specific date.

 Android Beta 4 will land in August while the Release Candidate and final release will land sometime after that.
 Google hasn’t provided specific dates for the RC or final build.